sotuamax/primaryCell/log/ReadMe_alignment.md

   * For Hi-TrAC:
   `macs3 callpeak -q 0.01 --keep-dup all -g hs -t input.bed -f BED --nomodel --shift -100 --extsize 200 --outdir . -n output_name`
   Note: *.xls stores the command history, so **do not** delete it.
+  Note: BAM (for some reason) cannot successfully make peak call; use bed
     * Peaks call for Hi-TrAC data:
       Using all reads;
       Using all cis reads;